Moduli of abelian surfaces, symmetric theta structures and theta characteristics: The arithmetic groups for moduli of abelian surfaces with symmetric theta structure

 \section{The arithmetic groups for moduli of abelian surfaces with symmetric theta structure}

-This section is devoted to the construction of the arithmetic groups that are needed in order to construct moduli spaces of polarized abelian surfaces, endowed with the datum of a symmetric theta structure plus a symmetric line bundle representing the polarization, as quotients of the Siegel half-space $\mathbb{H}_2$.
-In the construction of the moduli spaces we will use the non canonical bijection between the set of symmetric line bundles $LB(A)$ and that of theta characteristics $\vartheta(A)$, in fact both sets are torsors under the action of $A[2]$ (see \cite[Section 4.7]{BL} or \cite{GH1} for details).
-Theta characteristics are easier to manage group theoretically, since $Sp(4,\Z/2\Z)$ (the reduction modulo $2$ of the modular group $Sp(4,\Z)$) naturally acts on quadratic forms on a $4$-dimensional $\Z/2\Z$-vector space.
-On the other hand, moduli theoretically, it is important to bear in mind that since we are considering line bundles, depending on the parity of $d_1$ and $d_2$, not all the symmetric line bundles associated to the polarization admit a symmetric theta structure (see \cite[Theorem 6.9.5]{BL}).
-We will see that there are cases where all symmetric line bundles do, and others where just one does.\\ Finally, we recall that we give these constructions bearing in mind the fact that we will use them in the framework of theta constants map, hence in some cases we will need to specify the datum of a theta characteristic in order to determine the exact image of the origin in the eigenspaces.
-In fact, different choices of a symmetric line bundle in the algebraic equivalence class of a polarization yield different images of the origin inside the projective space.
-We are mostly interested in the case $(1,d)$ but, as usual, for sake of completeness we will analyze the situation for all $(d_1,d_2)$.
-Moreover, for simplicity we state these results only for abelian surfaces but the same proofs give analogous statements for abelian varieties of any dimension and polarization type, that the interested reader will have no problem to develop.
-As it should be clear from the preceding section (notably Theorem \ref{symmetry}, Remark \ref{remsymmetry} and Lemma \ref{symsequenza}), it will be crucial to study the action of arithmetic subgroups on subsets or quotients of $A[2]$.
+This section is devoted to the construction of the arithmetic groups that are needed in order to construct moduli spaces of polarized abelian surfaces, endowed with a symmetric theta structure plus a symmetric line bundle representing the polarization, as quotients of the Siegel half-space $\mathbb{H}_2$.
+Theta characteristics are reasonably manageable group theoretically, since $Sp_{4}(\Z/2\Z)$ (the reduction modulo $2$ of the modular group $Sp_{4}(\Z)$) naturally acts on quadratic forms on a $4$-dimensional $\Z/2\Z$-vector space.
+For simplicity we state these results only for abelian surfaces but the same proofs give analogous statements for abelian varieties of any dimension and polarization type.
+First, we want to study the action of arithmetic subgroups on subsets or quotients of $A[2]$.
 In order to do this, we need to introduce half-integer characteristics.